Economic Growth and Gender Equality: An Analysis Using IMF Data

 GDP_deflator_data.loc[:, 'time_period'] = GDP_deflator_data['time_period'].str[0:4]

-We made all the variables numeric.
+We make all the variables numeric.

 datasets = [GII_data, GDP_deflator_data, GDP_nominal_data, GDP_population_data]